Brooks Nader Displays Cleavage In Strapless Dress

-Brooks Nader shared a couple of photos from the Harper’s Bazaar“Icons” event, and the update has received over 10,000 likes so far.
+Brooks Nader shared a couple of photos from the Harper’s Bazaar Icons event, and the update has received over 10,000 likes so far.

 The first photo was a zoomed-in look at Brooks from her chest up, while the second photo showed her look from head to toe.